* This is the Consumer Version. *

 Doctors suspect the diagnosis based on symptoms.
 An x-ray or computed tomography (CT) of the infected area also provides clues for making the diagnosis.

-Whenever possible, doctors send a sample of infected material to a laboratory to grow (culture), examine, and confirm identification of the fungus.
+To identify the fungus, doctors usually need to send a sample of infected material to a laboratory to grow (culture), examine, and analyze.
 A viewing tube (bronchoscope or rhinoscope) may be used to obtain this material from the lungs or sinuses.

 Aspergillosis that affects only a sinus or a single area in the lung requires treatment but does not pose an immediate danger because it progresses slowly.
-However, if the infection is widespread or if people appear seriously ill, treatment is started immediately.
+However, if the infection is widespread or if people appear seriously ill or have a weakened immune system, treatment is started immediately.

-Invasive aspergillosis is treated with antifungal drugs, such as amphotericin B or voriconazole.
-However, some forms of Aspergillus do not respond to these drugs and may need to be treated with caspofungin, a newer antifungal drug, with or without the other drugs.
+Invasive aspergillosis is treated with antifungal drugs, such as voriconazole, isavuconazole, or sometimes posaconazole or itraconazole.
+However, some forms of Aspergillus do not respond to these drugs and may need to be treated with amphotericin B or with a combination of other drugs.

-Doctors treat aspergillosis in the ear canal by scraping out the fungus and applying drops of antifungal drugs.
+Aspergillosis in the ear canal is treated by scraping out the fungus and applying drops of antifungal drugs.
 Collections of fungi in the sinuses must usually be removed surgically.
-If fungus balls in the lungs grow near large blood vessels, they may also need to be removed surgically because they may invade the blood vessel and cause bleeding.

 Generic NameSelect Brand Names